-This privacy statement was last updated on March 6, 2021 and applies to citizens of the European Economic Area.
+This privacy statement was last updated on March 6, 2021 and applies to citizens and legal permanent residents of the European Economic Area and Switzerland.

 In this privacy statement, we explain what we do with the data we obtain about you via https://higer.ie.
 We recommend you carefully read this statement.
 In our processing we comply with the requirements of privacy legislation.
 That means, among other things, that: